 PowerShell is an awesome tool created by Microsoft that is used for automating tasks.
-It was launched by Microsoft in 2006 as an alternative to Command Prompt, so that users could automate batch tasks and create their own system management tools in a customized way.
-There are over 200 cmdlets, or single function commands that can be used within PowerShell, and it’s a really flexible framework that you can use to save yourself a whole lot of hours in the day.
+It was launched by Microsoft in 2006 as an alternative to Command Prompt so that users could automate batch tasks which can often be monotonous and repetitive, maintaining IT efficiency in your organization.

 Is PowerShell just for Windows OS?